ParthamSolanki/Data-Analyst-Portfolio-Projects/Excel/Documentation.md

 While making the pivot table using the department, I noticed that there are trailing spaces in the Production row value, so we are going to remove them and replace the original row.
 Adding a slicer based on gender will make it more useful as well as there won't be a need to make another pivot table based on gender.

+- **Creating a metrics table based on age brackets sliced over gender** - This will give an overview of the stuff based on the age brackets of the people which can be further focused based on genders.

 Also have an additional sheet for pivot tables with more parameters named Pivot tables.
 It includes pivot tables for
 - Attrition rate by department
 - Attrition rate by gender